5atoshiNakamoto/Bantu-Bitcoin/canaries/readme.md

 # Warrant Canaries

+## Final

-The next canary statement is planned to be signed and published within 3 months, before 20, July, 2025.
+This has been the final canary specific to the Bantu Bitcoin repository.
+As described in this most recent canary, the next canary statement is planned to be signed and published within 6 months, before 20, Jan.
+2026 by 5atoshiNakamoto and can be found at [https://5atoshiNakamoto.github.io/canary](https://5atoshiNakamoto.github.io/canary).

 *Special note should be taken if no new canary gets published by that time, or if the list of statements change without plausible explanation.*